inveniosoftware/docs-invenio-rdm/docs/develop/architecture/requests.md

 - **Expired** - The request expired without the creator or receiver taking action.
 - **Accepted** - The receiver accepted the request.
 - **Declined** - The receiver declined the request.
-- **Deleted** - The unsubmitted request was deleted by the creator or system.
+- **Deleted** - The draft request was deleted by the creator or system.

 In addition, the following meta states exists: